Frequently Asked Questions (FAQ)

 The study obtains Ethics and Scientific Research Licences, on a yearly basis, outlining strict privacy and confidentiality protocols.

-Only the Principal Investigator, along with authorized research students, will have access to the data.
+All the data collected (questionnaires, toenails, urine, and saliva) from individual participants is housed at the University of Ottawa and is managed in a secure manner.
+Only the Principal Investigator, along with authorised research students, will have access to the data.
 The data will only be used for the purpose of this study.
+Your name will not be kept with the data.
+Only the Principal Investigator will be able to link names with individual results.

-Q. What does participation look like?
+Q. What does participating in the program look like?

 Following the interview, your Research Assistant will give you a sample collection kit and explain how to collect the samples.
 Since the urine sample needs to be collected first thing in the morning, and toenails might take a while to grow, they will leave the sample kit with you and will pick it up at a later date.
+Each participant will be given a gift card ($) as a thank you for their participation in the study

 HISTORICAL ARSENIC EXPOSURE